 King Rajasinhe I

-1554-1593 39 years Seethawaka Good fighter.
+1554-1593.
+39 years.
+Hails from Seethawaka.
+Good fighter.
 Attacked several times to Portuguese.
 Lost to Vimaladharmasooriya I in Kandy.

 Portuguese Ceylon was a Portuguese territory in present-day Sri Lanka, representing a period in Sri Lankan history from 1505–1658.
 The Portuguese first encountered the Ceylonese kingdom of Kotte, with whom they signed a treaty.
 Portuguese Ceylon was established through the occupation of Kotte and the conquest of surrounding Sinhalese kingdoms.
 In 1565 the capital of Portuguese Ceylon was moved from Kotte to Colombo.
 The introduction of Christianity by the Portuguese furthered friction with the Sinhalese people.